-The transaction price of each Share Class of the Sub-fund is determined by the manager on each business day and is based on the net asset value per share of each Share Class with an upcharge (subscription fee) or discount (redemption fee) to cover the costs of purchase and sale of 'physical' investments.
-The subscription and redemption fee is for the protection of existing shareholders of the Sub-fund and is beneficial to the Sub-fund.
-When no transaction has taken place on a business day, the transaction price is equal to the net asset value per share.
-Whether a subscription or redemption fee is applied depends on whether the Sub-fund, encompassing all share classes, has a net inflow (leading to a subscription fee) or outflow (leading to a redemption fee) of capital.
-Any difference between the actual costs of the Sub-fund and the aforementioned subscription or redemption fees will benefit or burden the Sub-fund.
+The transaction price of each participation class of the Fund is determined by the manager on each business day and is based on the net asset value per participation of each participation class with an upcharge (subscription fee) or discount (redemption fee) to cover the costs of purchase and sale of 'physical' investments.
+The subscription and redemption fee is for the protection of existing participants of the Fund and is beneficial to the Fund.
+When no transaction has taken place on a business day, the transaction price is equal to the net asset value per participation.

+Whether a subscription or redemption fee is applied depends on whether the Fund, encompassing all Participation Classes, has a net inflow (leading to a subscription fee) or outflow (leading to a redemption fee) of capital.
+Any difference between the actual costs of the Fund and the aforementioned subscription or redemption fees will benefit or burden the Fund.

-Result per share class
+Result per Participation Class

-The result of a Share Class consists of revaluation of the investments, the interest received and paid, and security lending fees during the period, the declared dividends and the expenses that are attributable to the financial period.
+The result of a Participation Class consists of revaluation of the investments, the interest received and paid, and security lending fees during the period, the declared dividends and the expenses that are attributable to the financial period.
 When determining the interest gains, the interest receivable on bank deposits is taken into account.
-Direct income and expenses are allocated to each Share Class and attributed to the relating financial period.
+Direct income and expenses are allocated to each Participation Class and attributed to the relating financial period.